 The documents she received would require her to travel to Brooklyn for interviews and verification inquiries.
 Her eyes lifted towards her Editor’s office.

 After a brief pause Claire accessed her computer and made some Brooklyn accommodation inquiries.
-She then completed a travel and accommodation request and made her way to the office of Lucy Carmichael, her Editor.
+She then completed a travel and accommodation request and made her way to her Editor's office.

-Lucy was aware Claire was working on something big, but Claire’s loyalty and sworn trust to her informants and sources prevented her from disclosing any names at this stage.
+Claire's boss, Lucy Carmichael was aware Claire was working on something big, but Claire’s loyalty and sworn trust to her informants and sources prevented her from disclosing any names at this stage.
 She only updated Lucy on the progress of the investigation – but no details.

-Claire knocked on Lucy’s closed office door before moving her head to the side of the door to peer into the office through the glass wall.
-Lucy looked up from her desk and motioned to Claire to come in.
+Claire knocked on Lucy’s closed door before peering through the glass wall.
+Lucy motioned to Claire to enter.

 Lucy was a pocket dynamo.
 She was short in stature but had a booming voice when she wanted to make herself heard.
 She was a powerful woman with a strong personality.
 She spoke with confidence and implied power that commanded respect, possibly even a little fear amongst her staff.

 All staff knew that you cross Lucy at your own peril.
 The reputation of one of New York’s most popular newspapers was under her management and it was a responsibility that she didn’t take lightly.

 Claire slid into the chair opposite Lucy.
 ‘Very well actually, Lucy,’ she replied.
 ‘I met with one of my sources this morning and he gave some new evidence.’
 Claire slid the travel request across Lucy’s desk.

 Lucy slipped on her glasses.
 ‘What’s this?’
 Lucy asked.

 ‘I’m going to have to spend some time in Brooklyn over the next couple of days.’